tomscii/banks2ledger/README.md

    (contains only whitespace) concatenate the first three columns; if that in turn is empty, take the seventh column.

+## Status

+`banks2ledger` development is governed, first and foremost, by the author's own needs.
+Naturally, pull requests to add features or fix problems by other developers are gladly considered.

+Because of the above, the program is not aiming to be complete.
+In particular, it does not implement every documented feature of `ledger-cli` file syntax.
+If you run into problems (i.e. because `banks2ledger` does not parse your ledger file that is flawlessly parsed by ledger itself) please open an issue with a specific minimal example demonstrating the problem.

 ## Development

 Feel free to open a pull request if you find a bug, or have a feature